-As a franchisor, before offering or selling a franchise within a particular state, you must distinguish between franchise registration states, filing states, and non-registration states.
+Before offering or selling a franchise within a particular state franchisors must distinguish between franchise registration states, filing states, and non-registration states.
 Before selling a franchise within a franchise registration state, you must first register your FDD with the state’s designated regulatory agency.
 In filing states, you must first file a notice with the state regulator advising of your franchise offering and, depending on the state, requesting exemption from state business opportunity laws.
 In non-registration states, you are not required to register your FDD or make a filing with any state agency.
 No matter what state you are selling in, you must always ensure that your FDD is current and has been issued in accordance with the FTC Federal Franchise Rule.

-The franchise registration states are California, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, New York, North Dakota, Rhode Island, Virginia, Washington, and Wisconsin.
-Each registration state designates a particular entity to regulate and oversee the franchise registration process.
+For franchisors that have a federally registered trademark: the franchise registration states are California, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, New York, North Dakota, Rhode Island, Virginia, Washington, and Wisconsin.
+Each registration state designates a particular entity to regulate and oversee the franchise registration process and requires annual FDD registration.
+Reference to a federally registered trademark refers to the primary trademarks of your franchise system.

 Although each franchise registration state has adopted its own regulations and requirements, the application process itself is uniform and standardized franchise registration applications, forms, and instructions are published by the North American Securities Administrators Association (NASAA).

-If you are an existing franchisor, then timing will depend on when you submit your application for registration.
 Timing varies from state to state and FDD registration can take anywhere from 20 days to three months depending on the completeness of your FDD and the time of year it is filed.
+Learn more about when FDD’s expire and require renewal.

 As you go through the state registration process, you will find that each state may have different comments and require different disclaimers.
 The result is that your FDD may vary from state to state.
 Your franchise compliance goal should be to reconcile all of the state changes and end up with a unified FDD that is the same among all of the registration states.
 For start-up franchisors, this process may take some time as you go through the initial registration process.